 The “why” is simple to answer.

-He taught extensively on the subject starting with Luke 6:27-28 and he was crystal clear: “But I tell you who hear me: Love your enemies, do good to those who hate you, bless those who curse you, pray for those who mistreat you. “
+“But I tell you who hear me: Love your enemies, do good to those who hate you, bless those who curse you, pray for those who mistreat you. “

 Why?
 Because we show who Jesus is when we love our enemies.

-We are his ambassadors to show them his love.
+We are His ambassadors to show them His love.
 That differs completely from feeling love for them.
-The love of Jesus is not dependent on feelings but loving in the way Jesus did despite our feelings and regardless of people’s actions.
+The love of Jesus is not dependent on feelings, but loving in the way Jesus did, despite our feelings and regardless of people’s actions.

-It’s the “how” that can be difficult.
+It’s the “how” of loving enemies that can be difficult.

 How Do You Love Your Enemies?